Hindu nationalism: Ideals of the Bharadari government

-The policies of the old Bharadari governments of the Gorkha Kingdom were derived from ancient Hindu texts such as the Dharmashastra and the Manusmriti.
-The King was considered an incarnation of Lord Vishnu and was the chief authority over legislative, judiciary and executive functions.
+The policies of the old Bharadari governments of the Gorkha Kingdom were derived from ancient Hindu texts such as the Dharmashastra The King was considered an incarnation of Lord Vishnu and was the chief authority over legislative, judiciary and executive functions.
 The judiciary functions were decided based on the principles of Hindu Dharma codes of conduct.
 The king had full rights to expel any person who offended the country and also to pardon the offenders and grant their return to the country.
 The government in practicality was not an absolute monarchy due to the dominance of Nepalese political clans such as the Pande family and the Thapa family, making the Shah monarch a puppet ruler.
 These basic Hindu templates provide the evidence that Nepal was administered as a Hindu state.

 Hindu civil code and legal regulations

 The Nepali civil code, Muluki Ain, was commissioned by Jung Bahadur Rana after his European tour and enacted in 1854.
 It was rooted in traditional Hindu Law and codified social practices for several centuries in Nepal.
 The law also comprised Prāyaścitta (avoidance and removal of sin) and Ācāra (the customary law of different communities).
 It was an attempt to include the entire Hindu as well as the non-Hindu population of Nepal of that time into a single hierarchic civic code from the perspective of the Khas rulers.
 The Nepalese jati arrangement in terms of Hindu Varnashrama takes the Tagadhari to be the highest in the hierarchy.
 The ethnolinguistic group of people of Tamang, Sherpa and Tharu origin were tagged under the title Matwali ("Liquor Drinkers"), while those of Khas, Newari and Terai origin were termed Tagadhari ("Wearers of the Sacred Thread").
 The Tagadhari castes could not be enslaved following any criminal punishment unless they had been expelled from the caste.
 The main broad caste categories in Nepal are Tagadharis (sacred thread bearers), Matwalis (liquor drinkers) and Dalits (or untouchables).